pingcap/docs-tidb-operator/en/tips.md

     > **Note:**
     >
-    > If Pod is running, restart the container forcedly by the following command.
+    > If Pod is running, you can force restart the container by running the following command.
     >
     > ```shell
     > kubectl exec ${pod_name} -n ${namespace} -c ${container} -- kill -SIGTERM 1